 (E) The staff shall examine and analyze the information filed by the electric utility pursuant to this rule and additional information obtained through discovery and as ordered by the commission, to determine whether the true-up amount is in accordance with the provisions of this rule, section 386.266, RSMo and the RAM established in the electric utility’s most recent general rate proceeding.
 The staff shall submit a recommendation regarding its examination and analysis to the commission not later than thirty (30) days after the electric utility files for a true-up amount.

-(F) OPC and intervenors may file a response to the proposed true-up amount within forty (40) days of the electric utility true-up filing.
+(F) OPC and other parties may file a response to the proposed true-up amount within forty (40) days of the electric utility true-up filing.

 (G) Within sixty (60) days of the electric utility’s true-up filing the commission shall issue an order:

-1. Allow the tariff sheet(s) reflecting the true-up amount to take effect without commission order; or
+1. Allowing the tariff sheet(s) reflecting the true-up amount to take effect without commission order; or

-2. If it determines that the true-up amount reflected in the tariff sheet(s) is incorrect, reject the proposed tariff sheet(s) containing the true-up amount, suspend the timeline of the true-up filing, and set a prehearing date and order the parties to propose a procedural schedule.
+2. If it determines that the true-up amount reflected in the tariff sheet(s) is incorrect, rejecting the proposed tariff sheet(s) containing the true-up amount, suspending the timeline of the true-up filing, and setting a prehearing date and ordering the parties to propose a procedural schedule.
 The commission shall allow the electric utility to file tariff sheet(s) to implement interim FARs reflecting any part of the true-up amount that is not in question, and questions about the correctness of the true-up amount will not delay adjustments to FAR rates unrelated to the true-up.

-(H) If the staff, OPC or other party which receives, pursuant to 4 CSR 240-2.135, the information that the electric utility is required to submit and as ordered by the commission in a previous proceeding, believes the information that is required to be submitted pursuant to this rule and the commission order establishing the RAM has not been submitted or is insufficient to make a recommendation regarding the electric utility’s true-up filing, it shall notify the electric utility within ten (10) days of the electric utility’s filing and identify the information required.
+(H) If the staff, OPC or other party which receives the information that the electric utility is required to submit by this rule or as ordered by the commission in a previous proceeding, believes the information required has not been submitted or is insufficient to make a recommendation regarding the electric utility’s true-up filing, it shall notify the electric utility within ten (10) days of the electric utility’s filing and identify the information required.
 The electric utility shall supply the information identified by the party, or shall notify the party that it believes the information provided was responsive to the requirements, within ten (10) days of the request.
 If the electric utility does not timely supply the information, the party asserting the failure to provide the required information must timely file a motion to compel with the commission.

 1. While the commission is considering the motion to compel, the processing timeline for the determination of the true-up amount shall be suspended.
 If the commission then issues an order requiring the information to be provided, the time necessary for the information to be provided shall further extend the processing timeline.
 For good cause shown the commission may further suspend this timeline.
-If the commission issues and order compelling discover, interest will not be accrued by the utility from the time the commission receives a motion to compel until the time that the utility provides the requested information.
+If the commission issues an order compelling discover, interest will not be accrued by the utility from the time the commission receives a motion to compel until the time that the utility provides the requested information.

-2. If the party requesting the information can demonstrate to the commission that the true-up amount shall result in a reduction in the FAR, the processing timeline shall continue with the best information available.
+2. If the party requesting the information can demonstrate to the commission that the true-up amount should result in a reduction in the FAR, the processing timeline shall continue with the best information available.
 When the electric utility provides the necessary information, the FAR shall be adjusted again, if necessary, to reflect the additional information provided by the electric utility.